larshnordli/fe-cg-workshop/feb-24/README.md

 ### Assignment 1
 Clone this repository and enter directory `/fe-cg-green-code`.
 Start a local web server with the supplied example code using `npm start`.

-The assignment is to optimize performance/reduce emissions of this example code.
+The assignment is to optimize resources/reduce emissions of this example code.
 Use these questions as starting points for solving this problem, but don't limit the optimization to them if you can think of other changes!

 1. Can you make any changes to dependencies or imports?
 2. Can you make changes to the rendering and/or filtering algorithms?
-3. Can other frameworks/starters than Create React App be beneficial?
+3. Can other/no frameworks/starters than Create React App be beneficial?
 4. Although not (necessarily) frontend-related, what changes can be made to infrastructure, DevOps, hosting options or the like?
 5. Any features that can be implemented/removed?